ohachi01/Credit-Card-Fraud-Detection-as-a-Classification-Problem/README.md

+# CREDIT CARD FRAUD DETECTION AS A CLASSIFICATION PROBLEM
+By Chimbudike Ohakim

+Project Objective: The objective of my project is to develop and implement an effective online credit card fraud detection system using machine learning algorithms.
+Our aim was to leverage advanced analytics and predictive modeling techniques to accurately identify fraudulent transactions in real-time, thereby minimizing financial losses and enhancing security for both cardholders and financial institutions.
+By integrating cutting-edge technologies with comprehensive data analysis, our goal was to create a robust and scalable solution capable of adapting to evolving fraud patterns and ensuring the integrity of online transactions

+Project background: This project involves Like any other technology that has been introduced in the world, the internet also comes with pros and cons.
+All of us enjoy the pros as the internet has changed our lifestyle by enhancing our communication.
+But, at the same time, we are witnessing digital frauds, which include fraudulent transactions through stolen credit cards.
+This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
+The dataset is highly unbalanced; the positive class (frauds) account for 0.172% of all transactions.
+The dataset has been collected and analyzed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (Universite Libre de Bruxelles) on big data mining and fraud detection.
+More details on current and past projects on related topics are available on http://mlg.ulb.ac.be/BuFence and http://mlg.ulb.ac.be/ARTML.

 Credit card Transaction data used as input for this model can be found using this link: https://drive.google.com/file/d/1XHUZauuFawrus3ZTAb6irwekqKvuWq_z/view?usp=share_link

 # Execution Instructions